Ring Camera Black Friday and Cyber Monday Deals 2025

 - Ring Indoor Cam: The Ring Indoor Cam is an entry-level camera for indoor use only.
 It comes with all the essential features of an indoor camera, like night vision, motion detection, and two-way audio, but not much else.
 It comes in a plug-in version only, which you can read about in our Ring Indoor Cam review.

-- Stick Up Cam: The Ring Stick Up Cam is a camera you can use indoors and outdoors.
+- Outdoor Cam (formerly Stick Up Cam): The Outdoor Cam is a camera you can use indoors and outdoors.
 It comes in Wired, Battery, Solar, and Elite versions.
 It’s a good-value outdoor camera, because like the Indoor Cam, it has all the essential features but none of the bells and whistles that make the next two Ring cameras.
 You can learn more in our Ring Stick Up Cam Battery review and Ring Stick Up Cam Wired review.

 - Spotlight Cam: As the name suggests, the Spotlight Cam is a camera equipped with spotlights.
 The spotlights are automatic — they turn on when the camera detects motion — but you can also turn them on manually via Ring’s mobile app if you need extra outdoor lighting.
 Recently, Ring came out with two main versions of the Spotlight Cam: Plus and Pro.
 The former is the base model, while the latter has advanced features like 3D Motion Detection.
 Both versions come in Wired, Battery, Solar, and Plug-In variations.
 Read our Ring Spotlight Cam Battery review for more information.